-Finally, adaptive composition of differentially private algorithms is one of the key tools for establishing statistical validity of an adaptively-chosen sequence of statistical analyses \cite{dwork2015preserving, dwork2015generalization, bassily2016algorithmic}.
-In this context, \citet{feldman2018calibrating} show that the individual KL-divergence losses (or RDP losses for $\alpha=1$) compose adaptively and can be exploited for deriving tighter generalization results.
+Finally, adaptive composition of differentially private algorithms is a key tool for establishing statistical validity of an adaptively-chosen sequence of statistical analyses \cite{dwork2015preserving, dwork2015generalization, bassily2016algorithmic}.
+In this context, \citet{feldman2018calibrating} show that individual KL-divergence losses (or RDP losses for $\alpha=1$) compose adaptively and can be used to derive tighter generalization results.
 However, their results still require that the average of individual KL-divergences be upper bounded by a fixed worst-case value and the analysis appears to be limited to the $\alpha=1$ case.